-Protection is one of the main reasons we thought a rooster was a good idea, but there are plenty of lesser known behaviors that make roosters amazing.
+Protection is one of the biggest reasons we thought a rooster was a good idea.
+We’re learning there are plenty of lesser-known behaviors that make roosters amazing.

 I’d heard about this before owning a rooster, but seeing it in person is astonishing.
-Roosters comb the yard all day for treats to share with hens.
-When they find them, they pick them up and drop them over and over while calling to the hens.
+Roosters comb the yard all day for treats to share.
+When they find tasty bites, they pick them up and drop them over and over while calling to the hens.

-Cogburn will pick up and drop even his most favorite treats, saying “Chook, chook, chook” until a hen comes running to see what he has.
-The louder the “chooks,” the more fabulous the treat.
+Cogburn will pick up and drop even his most favorite treats, saying, “Chook, chook, chook” until a hen comes running to see what he has.
+The louder the “chooks,” the more incredible the treat.

 You can see how badly he wants the sweet corn.
 Instead, he tossed the cob to the pullets and waited until they were finished to peck at the last straggly kernels for himself.
 Researchers say this makes him more attractive and ensures his flock has the nutrients to make strong successors.

-I adore finding creative ways to sneak him treats to share so he can make his hens happy.
+I love finding creative ways to sneak him treats to share to make his hens happy.
 Happy hens = happy rooster = happy chicken tender (that’s me).

 I had no idea all the ways roosters assist hens when it comes to laying, but it makes sense.
-Hens who feel safe and happy lay more robust eggs.
+Hens who feel calm and secure can lay more robust eggs.

 When a beginner layer is ready to lay an egg, she might wander around for hours figuring out where to do that.
-She’ll settle into a nesting box, rearrange the wood chips and turn in circles to get comfy, only to hop up, go for a drink of water, then walk over to another nesting box to do the same thing.
+She’ll settle into a nesting box, rearrange the wood chips and turn in circles to get comfy, only to hop up, go for a drink of water, then go to another nesting box and do the same thing.

 He makes a “chook chook chook” similar to when he has treats, calling the pullet over to see if the nest is cool.
-Honestly, she’ll act interested but rarely chooses the nest he likes best (you kind of wonder if they’re still mad at him for that bad behavior back when they were 16 weeks old).
+Honestly, the girls will act interested but rarely choose the nests he likes.
+You kind of wonder if they’re still mad at him for his bad behavior back when they were 16 weeks old.